 Aging Out of Foster Care

-This article discusses the legal and practical challenges related to aging out of foster care, with links to various organizations tasked with helping in this transition.
+This article discusses the legal and practical challenges of aging out of foster care.
+It also provides links to various providers tasked with helping in this transition.

 - Promoting stable, permanent connections to caring adults